-Are you planning your perfect 5-day Austria itinerary and wondering about the best things to do in 5 days in Austria?
-How to get around in 5 days, where to stay and have more questions about your 5-day Austria trip?
+Are you planning your perfect 5-day Austria itinerary and wondering about the best things to do?
+How to get around, where to stay?

-It can be overwhelming planning a trip to a country but I am pretty certain that you have a great 5-day Austria itinerary that covers many beautiful places and attractions.
+It can be overwhelming planning a trip to a country but I am pretty certain that this is a great itinerary that covers many beautiful places and attractions.

 Austria is small, but extremely beautiful!
 The country has stunning scenery, as well as beautiful towns and romantic cities.
 If I had to name the most romantic country in Europe, I would probably say it is Austria.